elahi/stats_from_scratch_edge/docs/05_random_variables.md

 However, if $\text{Cov}(X,Y) = 0$, that does not necessarily imply that $X$ and $Y$ are independent.

-### Correlation: covariance rescaled to go from -1 to 1
+### Correlation - covariance rescaled to go from -1 to 1

 The covariance is not a pure measure of the linear dependence between two variables, because it is sensitive to the scaling of the variables.
 Therefore, we cannot use the covariance to compare the strengths of different bivariate relationships.
 In other words, we cannot use the covariance to answer the question: *Is the relationship between cereal yield and fertilizer consumption stronger than the relationship between career earnings and college GPA?*.
 Instead, we calculate the correlation: